Departmental Council of Loire

-The Loire Departmental Council (French: Conseil départemental de la Loire) is the deliberative assembly of the Loire department.
+The Departmental Council of Loire (Conseil départemental de la Loire, Consèly Dèpartamentâla de Lêre) is the deliberative assembly of the French department of Loire.
 It consists of 42 members (departmental councilors) elected for a 6-years term and its headquarters are in Saint-Étienne, capital of the department.

-The president
+Executive

+President

-The president of the Departmental Council is currently Georges Ziegler (UDI).
+The president of the departmental council is Georges Ziegler (LR), departmental councilor elected from the canton of Saint-Étienne-1 on 16 October 2017 (re-elected in 2021).

-The councillors